 Head over to Cardiff Bay, where a huge urban regeneration project has transformed the city’s old docklands.
 They were originally used to ship coal out from the Welsh Valleys but are now a mixture of modern architecture and renovated historic buildings.
-Start at the Senedd – the Welsh Assembly’s parliament building – where you can take a free tour to find out more about the building and the Welsh political system (open 10.30am–4.30pm).
+Start off at the Senedd – the Welsh Assembly’s parliament building – where you can take a free tour to find out more about the building and the Welsh political system (open 10.30am–4.30pm).

-Heading back across the bay, pass through Roald Dahl Plass – site of ‘The Rift’ in Doctor Who spinoff Torchwood.
-Under a bridge by the waterside you’ll find ‘Ianto’s Shrine’.
-When Torchwood character Ianto Jones was killed off.
-Finish the weekend off with a hot dog and milkshake at Eddie’s Diner, a 50s-style American diner complete with real Cadillac that featured in the Doctor Who episode The Impossible Astronaut.
+Back on land, Doctor Who fans might recognise a few Cardiff Bay locations from the show.
+Since it restarted in 2005, most of the series’ filming has taken place around the bay.
+Roald Dahl Plass was the site of ‘The Rift’ in Doctor Who spin-off Torchwood.
+And under a bridge by the waterside is ‘Ianto’s Shrine’, where Torchwood fans left letters and flowers after character Ianto Jones was killed off.
+Finish the weekend off with a hot dog and milkshake at Eddie’s Diner, a 50s-style American diner complete with real Cadillac that’s also featured in a Doctor Who episode.

 Have you visited Cardiff?
 Do you have any tips to add on what to see, do and eat?